satanas/annotations/mongodb-course/Annotations.md

   * 16 MB limit by default in Python.
 Fixed with cursor={}
   * When doing group or sort in a sharding system, all the results will be sent to the primary shard to be collected and processed.
 This can be mitigated using alternatives as Hadoop

+## Chapter 6: Application Engineering

+* The w value indicates whether the driver has to wait for the write in memory or not and the j value indicates whether the driver has to wait until for the journal write in disk.
+* The default is w=1 and j=false.
+This config is faster but let you with a small window of vulnerability (if the server crashes and the journal wasn't wrote you lose the data)
+* Other option is w=1 and j=true.
+This is slower but completely safe.
+You can also decide to set w=0 but this is NOT recommended and it's called unack write because you don't have response from the driver.
+* Previous setup is known as "write concern"
+* To mitigate network errors you can use insert instead update (especially if the update is not idempotent, like $inc)
+* You need, at minimum, 3 original nodes in order to assure a new primary election when a node goes down
+* Types of replica set nodes:
+  * Regular: Regular node, can become primary and can participate on elections
+  * Arbiter: Just for voting purposes, it doesn't hold any data
+  * Delayed/Regular: Disaster-recovery node.
+Set to a time behind the primary and can participate on election but can not be elected as primary
+  * Hidden: used for analytics, etc. Can't become primary but can participate on election
+* During a failover, while a new primary is being elected, you can not write successfully
+* MongoDB supports two types of write consistency:
+  * Strong consistency: Reads are in sync respect to writes because reads and writes are done to the primary
+  * Eventual consistency: Will happen when you write to the primary but read from the secondaries.
+You may not get the same data but stale data, however you eventually will
+* MongoDB doesn't let you read form a secondary by default.
+You have to use rs.slaveOk()
+* Each replica node has an oplog, that is kept in sync by MongoDB, and secondaries are constantly reading the oplog of the primary to sync their data (secondaries can sync from another secondary too, as long as at least there is a chain of oplog syncs that lead back to the primary)
+* The oplog lets you do interesting things like upgrades (running 3.0 and updating against an older secondary, etc)
+* Oplog is a capped collection, so it will get rolled off every certain amount of time.
+This can be set depending on the data flow and speed
+* Each server knows how far they are respect the primary thanks to the optime and optimedate and where to get their data
+* oplog uses a statement-based approach that is independant from driver and MongoDB version
+* If the server can't get the oplog then it has to read the entire database (this is much slower)
+* On failover, if the oplog of the primary hasn't been replicated, that data will be rolled back when the server comes to the set again (as a secondary).
+It will be available on a set to apply it manually but it's too complicated most of times.
+To avoid this, w is set to "majority" to wait for the majority of the nodes have the data
+* There is still a corner case where the data written with w=majority gets rolled back.
+If a failover occurs after the write has committed to the primary but before replication completes
+* From pymongo, you can connect to a replica set doing nothing because pymongo connects by default to 127.0.0.1:27017 and then it discovers all the other nodes.
+However, it's recommended to specify the whole list of nodes so pymongo knows where to look at if the default node is down
+* The robust way to handling failover on inserts is to try the insert several times (let's say 3), checking for autoreconnect and duplicate key exception
+* Write concern (w) value can be set at client, database or collection level but the client level is the recommended
+* Writes that return errors to the client due to wtimeout may in fact succeed, but writes that return success, do in fact succeed
+* Read preferences are:
+  * Primary: always read from the primary
+  * PrimaryPreferred: read from the primary but look for secondaries if the primary is not available
+  * Secondary: rotate reads between secondaries (never read from primary)
+  * SecondaryPreferred: read from secondaries but look for primary if there are no secondaries available
+  * Nearest: read from the nearest node (<= 15ms)
+* Implications of replication:
+  * Seed lists: drivers need to know at least one member of the replica set
+  * Write concerns (w, j, wtimeout): Understand how the writes work and how much do you have to wait for a write
+  * Read preferences: decide where do you want to read from
+  * Errors can happen: Even though replication exists, error can always happen
+* Sharding is the way to handle scaling out using a range-based or hash-based approach to distribute data across shards
+* For production, it's always recommended to use three servers for configuration
+* For query, you may specify the shard key.
+If you don't, the query will be performed by all nodes
+* For update, it's illegal to try an update/insert without the shard key because the database wouldn't know where to put that record
+* Implications of sharding:
+  * Every document has to include the shard key
+  * Shard key is immutable
+  * You need an index that starts with the shard key
+  * When updating you have to specify the shard key or multi=true to send the update to all of the
+  * No shard key specified means scatter gather (expensive)
+  * No unique key unless is part of the shard key because there is no collective way for the database to determine the uniqueness of that index
+* Write concerns (w, j, wtimeout) applies in the same way for sharding environments
+* To choose a shard key you must consider:
+  * Sufficient cardinality means sufficient variety of values
+  * Avoid shard keys that increase monotonically (like _ids) because this creates hotspots and unbalance the shard
+  * A key that gives you high parallelism is a good choice for shard key
+* You can't choose an array as shard key because it needs a multi key index